yasaminashoori/Asp.NetCore-Course/web-api/webapi.md

 4. HTTP Verb (POST, PUT, GET, PATCH, DELETE)

 4. What is HTTP Request?
 Hyper Text Transfer Protocol is a protocol that sends us from client to server and connects these together.
-From Client to Server => Request ( URL(link address), HTTP Method(verb), Header(one or many), Body, Data )
+1. From Client to Server => Request
+- URL(link address)
+- HTTP Method(verb)
+- Header(one or many)
+- Body
+- Data

-From Server to Client => Response (Status Code, Response Header, Data)
+2. From Server to Client => Response

-HTTP Verb:
+- Status Code
+- Response Header (one or many)
+- Data

+- web API works based on this protocol: HTTP Verb
 GET: Just read sth from DB and send it to the client.

-POST: Create an item in Db or Write it (didn't exist).
+POST: Create an item in Db or Write it (didn't exist before).

-PUT: Update the Data.
+PUT: Update the Data of item.
 PATCH: Update just a part of the data (partial data).
 DELETE: delete an item in DB.

-Header: not the primary data. generics like IP, Location
+Header: not the primary data and main resuest. generic ones, like IP and location.

 Body: the request should contain data such as the book's info we want to update.